zachvalenta/notes-sw/svc/api.md

 * KISS: if data is static, use web server like Nginx, don't even need a backend https://blog.pecar.me/faster-api
 * _Hyrums Law_: https://news.ycombinator.com/item?id=42201892

+---

+> In some sense, deprecated methods and parameters are relatively easy because it's relatively clear to see what's happened.
+It's when it's subtle changes in behavior.
+Like, do you apply an integer constraint before or after a function that wraps the integer validation?...you decide to change it because you're like this is marginally more correct? https://talkpython.fm/episodes/transcript/487/building-rust-extensions-for-python

 ## GraphQL

 ---